bplmaps/cartinal/resources/guides/get-started-qgis.md

 Notice the change in the warp of the basemap.

 ::: warning
+Troubleshooting the CRS of your data and map document is a common GIS frustration.
+If something isn't showing up as anticipated, there is likely a projection issue.
 Always verify that your project and all your data are in the desired coordinate system!
 :::

 ### Layers List